Ron Halcombe: Early years

 Halcombe grew up in South Australia, and studied at St Peter's College, Adelaide in his youth.
-There he earned the attention of cricket watchers for his skill and his suspect action.
-Halcombe was suspected of throwing, meaning an illegal bowling action in which a player straightens his arm in the process of delivering the ball, thereby throwing it, whereas the laws of cricket required that a bowler did not change the angle of his elbow in delivering the ball.
-In 1923, while still a schoolboy, he was observed by former England captain Archie MacLaren (who was currently visiting Australia as part of the Marylebone Cricket Club team) and former Australia captain and all rounder George Giffen.
+There he earned the attention of cricket watchers for his fast-bowling skill and his suspect action.
+Halcombe was suspected of throwing, meaning an illegal bowling action in which a player straightens his arm in the process of delivering the ball, thereby throwing it, whereas the laws of cricket require that a bowler does not change the angle of his elbow in delivering the ball.
+In 1923, while still a schoolboy, he was observed by former England captain Archie MacLaren (who was then visiting Australia as part of the Marylebone Cricket Club team) and former Australia captain and all-rounder George Giffen.
 To test the legitimacy of Halcombe's action, his wrist, forearm and elbow were encased in splints, so that he could not move his elbow position.
 He delivered balls at varying speeds, and the experts failed to detect an illegal action.

 Halcombe made his first-class debut during the 1926–27 season, playing four matches for South Australia.
 He made his debut against Queensland.
 He was unbeaten without scoring in his first innings as South Australia made 579.
 Halcombe then took 2/37 as Queensland made 251 and were forced to follow on.
 He conceded 58 runs without taking a wicket in the second innings, but his team nevertheless won by ten wickets.

 In the next match against Victoria, he took 2/60 in the first innings before making his first first-class run, scoring an unbeaten one.
 He then went wicketless in the second innings as Victoria piled on 649 runs and won by 571 runs, with Halcombe unable to bat due to injury.
 Halcombe's two other games were against Western Australia; he took match figures of 3/62 and 5/95 as South Australia won both matches.
 His best innings performance was 4/61 in the second innings of the latter match, which saw Western Australia bowled out for 265.
 Halcombe ended the season with 12 wickets at 30.17 and three runs at an average of 3.00.